edgexfoundry/app-service-configurable/snap/README.md

 Ubuntu 18.04 LTS or later (Desktop or Server), or a system running Ubuntu Core 18 or later.

 ### Installing EdgeX App Service Configurable as a snap
-The snap is published in the snap store as [edgex-app-service-configurable snap](https://snapcraft.io/edgex-app-service-configurable).
+The snap is published in the snap store as [edgex-app-service-configurable](https://snapcraft.io/edgex-app-service-configurable).
 See the current revisions available for your machine's architecture:

 ```bash